Sean Mannion (American football)

-Sean Thomas Mannion (born April 25, 1992) is an American football quarterback who is a free agent.
-He played college football at Oregon State and was their starting quarterback from 2011 to 2014.
-He was drafted by the St. Louis Rams in the third round of the 2015 NFL Draft.
+Sean Thomas Mannion (born April 25, 1992) is an American professional football coach and former quarterback who is the quarterbacks coach for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Oregon State Beavers and was their starting quarterback from 2011 to 2014.
+He was selected by the St. Louis Rams in the third round of the 2015 NFL draft, and also played in the NFL for the Minnesota Vikings.

-High school career
+Early life

 Born in San Jose, California, Mannion attended Foothill High School in Pleasanton, California.
-Not only did Mannion play football, but he also played on the baseball varsity team as a pitcher in his junior and senior year and he also played on the junior varsity basketball team, but quit to better pursue baseball and football.
-As a senior, he played in 12 games and threw for 3,521 yards and 27 touchdowns, in his first year as the starter for the Varsity high school football team.
+Not only did Mannion play football, but he also played on the baseball varsity team as a pitcher in his junior and senior years and he also played on the junior varsity basketball team, but quit to better pursue baseball and football.
+As a senior, he played in 12 games and threw for 3,521 yards and 27 touchdowns, in his first year as the starter for the varsity high school football team.
 He came out of high school as a three-star recruit according to ESPN.
 On February 3, 2010, he signed with Oregon State, turning down offers from San Diego State, San Jose State, UCLA, and Washington State.

 College career

 Mannion was redshirted as a freshman in 2010.
 As a redshirt freshman in 2011, he started 10 out of 12 games.
 He finished the season completing 305 of 473 passes for 3,328 yards, 16 touchdowns, and 18 interceptions.

 During his sophomore season in 2012, Mannion completed 200 of 309 passes for 2,446 yards, 15 touchdowns, and 13 interceptions.

 Mannion remained the starter in 2013.
 On September 21, 2013, Mannion threw for five touchdown passes against the Utah Utes, tying a school record held by Derek Anderson.
 The next game, On September 28, Mannion threw for six touchdown passes against the Colorado Buffaloes, setting a new school record for most passing touchdowns in a game.
 Mannion finished the 2013 season leading the Beavers to a 7–6 record, including a victory in the Hawaii Bowl over the Boise State Broncos on Christmas Eve.
-In the final game, Mannion threw for 259 yards, giving him a Pac-12-record, 4,662 yards passing for the season.
+In the final game, Mannion threw for 259 yards, giving him a Pac-12 Conference-record, 4,662 yards passing for the season.
 He finished the season with a school-record 37 passing touchdowns.

 Remaining the starter his senior season in 2014, Mannion became the Beavers all-time leader in career passing yards and passing touchdowns during the season, passing Derek Anderson's records.
 Later in the year, he became the Pac-12's all-time leader in passing yards, breaking Matt Barkley's record.
 He finished the season with 3,164 yards and 15 touchdowns.

 For his career, Mannion started 43 games, completing 1,187 of 1,838 passes for 13,600 yards, 83 touchdowns and 54 interceptions.